ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ## Adding a link to the right of the title bar

-On sites we have a menu to the right with links to Document Library, Members etc. How can we target this?
+In the context of a site, there is a menu to the right with links to Document Library, Members etc. How can we target this?

-Here is an example on how to add a widget on the user dashboard page:
+Here is an example on how to add a widget to the user dashboard page:

 `src/main/amp/config/alfresco/web-extension/site-webscripts/com/example/header/share-header.get.js`